 After 95 years, with the genius of William Watson having resurfaced, the decision was quickly made to begin a restoration that would restore much of what had been lost over the decades.
-Under the watchful eyes of golf architect Bruce Hepner and course superintendent Rick Grunch the restoration project will be completed for the 2017 season.
-Hepner, a former Tom Doak disciple, has been highly regarded in the industry as a specialist when it comes to classic course restorations by legendary designers such as Ross, Tillinghast, MacKenzie and now Watson to name a few.
+Under the watchful eyes of golf architect Bruce Hepner and former long-time course superintendent Rick Grunch, the restoration project was a huge success.
+Hepner, a former Tom Doak disciple, is highly regarded in the industry as a specialist when it comes to classic course restorations by legendary designers such as Ross, Tillinghast, MacKenzie and now Watson to name a few.

 Hepner and Grunch spent a great deal of time studying the plans and walking the golf course.
 That led to changes like expanding putting surface areas on many of the holes that were lost over time, and strategic tree removal.
 The tree removal has opened up the winding creek that meanders through the front nine and brought it back in play in certain areas.
 Other changes included restoring and expanding lost fairway and approach areas, as well as bringing back lost bunkers.
 The work has brought back some of the strategies for playing the course that Watson originally intended.